 May is Mental Health Awareness Month and before it ends, I would like to write something about related to it.
 If you have read my past blogs, I have been sharing my experiences in regard to dealing with anxiety, depression, and panic disorder.
 And in regards to my title: “Dating Anxiety” I want to point you towards the double meaning of it which I mean on how anxiety affects my dating life and at the same time/or if I am also dating someone who also dealing with anxiety.
 I will be sharing my experience in dealing with anxiety with my dating life and how it affects my mental health.

 Dating in this generation is way different from what we saw in movies or read in the books when we were kids.
 At a young age, we already have pictured “romance” or “dating” in our minds.
 But as we grow older and as society changes, our views and perspective of “dating” have also changed.
 When we think about “dating”, we usually think of the person we are going to be with first and how that person will affect our mental state comes last.
 We are more into the “romance” and “sparks” or let me say our expectations without noticing that sometimes it can also lead to becoming toxic to our mental health.
-As to my past experiences, I have realized that when it comes to dating, taking care of your mental health should always comes first.
+As to my past experiences, It have made me realized that when it comes to dating, taking care of your mental health should always comes first.

 Taking care of our mental health should be our priority as it affects our lifestyle, how we love ourselves, and most importantly how we reflect on other people around us.
-Always surround yourself with those people who not only bring positivity in your life but to those who’ll understand and take care of your mental state especially now with the pandemic going on- staying at home can also affect our mental health and it is very important to have someone with you.
+Always surround yourself with those people who not only bring positivity in your life but to those who’ll understand and help you take care of you especially now, with the pandemic going on- staying at home can also affect our mental health and it is very important to have someone with you.

 I know it took me a while, but I couldn’t be prouder and happier.
 I did it, and you can too.